The surname Ap fant is derived from the Middle English words "fein," "fayn," or " fane," which all mean "glad." The name was a nickname

 Early Notables of the Ap fant family (pre 1700)

-Another 145 words (10 lines of text) are included under the topic Early Ap fant Notables in all our PDF Extended History products and printed products wherever possible.
+1616-1663) was an English politician who fought for the...
+Another 98 words (7 lines of text) are included under the topic Early Ap fant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ap fant family to Ireland